Mario Aurelio Poli: Bishop

 Pope John Paul II appointed him auxiliary bishop of Buenos Aires on 8 February 2002, and Pope Benedict XVI appointed him Bishop of Santa Rosa on 24 June 2008.

 Poli opposed same-sex marriage in Argentina and in 2013 said that he would have a respectful but distant relationship with the administration of Argentine President Cristina Fernández de Kirchner, a political stance similar to that of Bergoglio. and called for increased dialogue between the church and the state.

 News of his appointment as archbishop of Buenos Aires was leaked to the press on 27 March 2013, two weeks after the post became vacant upon the election of Jorge Bergoglio to the papacy as Pope Francis.
 The leak was an embarrassment for Church officials.
 The Vatican announced Poli's appointment on 28 March and he was installed on 20 April at the Buenos Aires Metropolitan Cathedral.
 He received the pallium from Pope Francis in Rome on 29 June 2013.

 Cardinal

 Poli was made a cardinal in the consistory of 22 February 2014 with the rank of Cardinal-Priest of San Roberto Bellarmino, the same titular assignment held by Pope Francis.

 On 19 February 2014 he was appointed a member of the Congregation for the Oriental Churches and Pontifical Council for the Laity.

-Poli gave the homily for the Mass at the Buenos Aires Metropolitan Cathedral for the 2014 First National Government holiday.
+Poli delivered the homily for the Mass at the Buenos Aires Metropolitan Cathedral for the 2014 First National Government holiday.
 Poli quoted Francis and requested more political dialogue.

 Pope Francis accepted his resignation as archbishop of Buenos Aires on 26 May 2023.

-He remained Ordinary for Catholics of the Eastern rites in Argentina until his resignation was accepted in November 2023.
+Poli remained Ordinary for Catholics of the Eastern rites in Argentina until his resignation was accepted in November 2023.

-He participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.
+Poli participated as a cardinal elector in the 2025 papal conclave that elected Pope Leo XIV.